Bird Box Buyers Guide

 Why do birds need nest boxes?

-Birds are using nest boxes as many of their natural nest sites are disappearing from our gardens and surrounding environment.
-With the declining number of wooded areas, hedgerows and large trees available.
-Birds are having to find safe alternatives for somewhere to build their nests.
-This shortage of natural nesting sites for birds has played a part in the decline of some of the UK’s most iconic species.
+Birds need us to put up nest boxes in our gardens because, sadly, many of their natural nest sites are disappearing from our houses, green spaces and surrounding environment.
+With the declining number of wooded areas, hedgerows and larger, old trees available, birds are having to find safe alternatives for somewhere to build their nests.
+This shortage of natural opportunities for breeding birds has played a part in the decline of some of the UK’s most iconic species.
 However, we can do our bit to help.
 By providing safe nest sites as well as feeders and bird baths in our gardens or outdoor spaces we can keep our native birds healthy and happy.

 What type of bird nest box is best?

-There is no one box design that fits all birds.
-For example tits prefer smaller boxes with smaller entry holes.
-Whereas a robin will prefer to nest in an open-fronted box.
-Pick a nest box that is not only in keeping with the style of your garden but one that will be best used for the birds in the surrounding area.
-If you live near wooded areas or in the countryside.
-You might try a bigger nest box to attract birds like woodpeckers or owls.
+However we also have a range of specialist nest boxes, including many owl boxes.
+If you live near wooded areas or in the countryside, you might try a bigger nest box to attract birds like woodpeckers or owls.
 These wouldn’t see much action in urban areas where the smaller nest boxes for tits, finches and sparrows will be more successful.

 Where to position a bird nest box?